 It goes with out saying that life with a new baby is different.
 Incredibly, amazingly, wonderfully- different.
 But it can also be confusingly, disorientingly, stressfully, different.
 Although my life is full, if not fuller, of love, that love has been displaced and moved around from the normal places it used to occupy in my life.
 It doesn’t just get to veg out and cuddle on the couch for hours, or get excited about slipping into a little black dress on a Saturday night on moments notice.
 It’s more likely to manifest itself into a fresh, warm, (and never ending), laundry basket of love.
 The chores you and your significant other have are constantly growing, the demands can be exhausting.

-When Love Is On Your Chore List
+After Having A Baby, Love Can End Up On Your Chore List

 You and your loved one can’t expect for your “US” to stay the same because you both will change, in ways you probably won’t even expect.
 Having a baby thoroughly tests the strength of even the most well put together couples.
 I may have a few fairy tale notions of love; I believe it will always prevail and that it can last a lifetime and beyond, but I understand that it requires a lot of hard work.
 A lot of hard work.
 Combined with the abundance of work that raising a child requires, it can be a very heavy load at times.

 Don’t freak out if it feels like you have to schedule in your love life.
 Being proactive and actually implementing things into your schedule to help maintain your relationship and love is important.
 It doesn’t mean that you’re doing something wrong, that you’re boring, or any different than any other couple in your shoes.
 It means that you realize love takes work and you’re willing to make it a priority.
 There are simple practices and strategies you can work in your every day hectic lives to keep from feeling like love is just another item on your chore list.
+Here is how how to keep your relationship strong after having a baby.

-New parents often both report feelings of being under-appreciated for what they contribute to the relationship and care of the child according to Psychologytoday.com.
-That’s why you should start practicing empathy, that’s right practice.
-Empathy is being able to understand another person’s feelings from their perspective, or being able to put yourself in their shoes.
-When you come home or see that your love one is frustrated, literally take the time to say out loud that you understand and voice what they are most likely upset about.
-Verify with them that you understand correctly.
 My significant other may not always understand that the emotions I am trying to process while caring for baby and the house are more draining and more of a priority for me than constantly keeping up with the laundry.
 I may not always understand that having mounds of laundry in the house or an unorganized environment is keeping him from focusing on our emotional health.
 You may not always have the same priorities and that’s OK.
 Being empathetic will increase your understanding of each other and hopefully keep you from poisonous comparisons.
-Rattling off what you do all day in order to “out do” the other person or make it seem like they aren’t doing their share will get you nowhere, it won’t change how you or they feel.
+Rattling off what you do all day in order to “out do” the other person or make it seem like they aren’t doing their share will get you nowhere.
+It won’t change how you or they feel.

 Know It’s OK to disagree

 Now here comes the list of disclaimers.
 It’s not OK to fight dirty by belittling the other person, or using their weakness against them to be hurtful.
 Having a disagreement doesn’t mean you have to raise your voice.
 The most important thing to remember is how you behave around baby.
 They may not be able to do a whole lot, but their perception is keen and when anger is present they pick up on it very quickly.
 Feelings of insecurity have a lot of very negative consequences on the development of baby’s brains.
-Working on your relationship is not only beneficial for you and your loved one, but you are instilling in your child what it means to love another person.
+Working on your relationship is beneficial for you and your loved one.
+Furthermore, you are instilling in your child what it means to love another person.
 If nothing else helps keep you cool and collected remember your child is absorbing everything you do.

 Pretty much every couple I’ve spoken to that’s been together 20 plus years has said that good communication is one of the most important things in maintaining a healthy relationship.
 And most all of them have said they are still working on it today.
-The goal of course is for your communication between each other to improve, but you should never stop working at it.
+The goal of course is for your communication between each other to improve.
+However, you should never stop working at it.
 Just like being empathetic means trying to put yourself in the other person’s shoes, effective communication means clearly understanding what the other person is saying.
 A good way to practice this (there’s that practice word again) is by repeating what your loved one has said back to them when they finish talking.
 “I hear you telling me you need this kind of support, is that correct?” this ensures that you are actively listening to them and that you are in fact understanding them correctly.

 Pick a top three

 Try making a list of about three top things that you feel are most important to receive from your partner.
 They can be as simple as “I like to receive a hug before I leave in the morning and when I get home,” or, “You’re a lot better at keeping up with the bills, can that be your responsibility?”
 Even if you have both naturally fallen into traditional roles of doing certain chores, it never hurts to reevaluate.
 Work with what your strengths both are, not just what is most common for the mother or father to do.
 Make a point to uphold the lists for each other by having them written out, even somewhere visible.
 You need to feel supported by each other and be recognized for the unique ways you both show love and are loved.